-Display the Model Wizard window using any of the methods outlined here.
+Display the Model Wizard (Start Page 'Create from Pattern' tab) using any of the methods outlined here.

-In the Model Wizard window, select the 'Model Patterns' tab.
-In the 'Perspective' panel, select 'NIEM 3 and 4'.
+In the Model Wizard, select the Information Exchange > NIEM Perspective and then select 'NIEM 3, 4 and 5'.

 Select a Reference Model, MPD Types and Starter Model, as required.